-Article: Silk pillowcases vs. bamboo: What's best for your skin, hair, and sleep?
+Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

-Silk pillowcases vs. bamboo: What's best for your skin, hair, and sleep?
+Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

-Do you dream of waking up with smoother skin, fewer frizz, and a sense of luxury?
+Do you dream of waking up with smoother skin, fewer frizzy hairs, and a feeling of luxury?
 Then you may have already considered upgrading your pillowcase.
-Two popular choices on the market today are silk pillowcases and bamboo pillowcases – but while they’re both marketed as “natural” and “skin-friendly,” the differences are stark when you take a closer look.
+Two popular choices on the market today are silk pillowcases and bamboo pillowcases – but although both are sold as "natural" and "skin-friendly," the differences are significant when you look closer.

 In this guide, we compare silk and bamboo based on parameters such as comfort, durability, skin and hair friendliness, and environmental impact – and explain why silk remains the best choice for those who want both luxury and function.